Filovent yacht charter agency

 Bratislava Budapest

-Optional excursion common to both packages: Guided tour of Budapest.
-Budapest reveals its splendor... see+ around the Danube.
-The architecture designed by man century after century has given rise to Baroque, Neoclassical and Art Nouveau buildings.
-Take a panoramic tour of the hills of Buda and the plains of Pest...
-Then along the river to admire the Parliament building overlooking the Danube.
+Optional excursion included in both packages: Guided tour of Budapest.
+Budapest reveals its... see+ splendor around the Danube.
+The architecture designed by men century after century has given rise to Baroque, Neoclassical, and Art Nouveau buildings.
+Panoramic tour between the hills of Buda and the plains of Pest...
+Then you will follow the river where you can admire the parliament overlooking the Danube.

 Optional services: Folklore evening in Budapest, Guided tour of Budapest, see+